microsoft/MR_RetailExperienceWorkshop/.md/3-configure-virtual-showroom.md

 1. In the **Hierarchy window**, select the Cloth UI Tag.
 Then, in **Inspector**, use **Add Component** to add the **Solver Handler** (Script) component.
 Configure the component as follows:

-    - Verify that the SolverHandler component's Tracked Target Type is set to **Head**.
+    - Verify that the Solver Handler component's Tracked Target Type is set to **Head**.

     - Verify that the Update Solvers checkbox is **checked**.